EdinyangaOttoho/birdy-dash/README.md

 # Birdy Dash
 A sweet canvas-based HTML5 game that features a bird dodging flames and picking bonus (super) coins.
-It's an endless runner game an quite addictive
+It's an endless runner game and quite addictive

 ## Usage
 Just open the game.html file.
 It doesn't need a web server!!
 Goodluck